The Godhra Fire

 “this act of arson is the most monstrous act of terrorism carried out by Bolshevism in Germany”.

 Next day, Hitler was given full emergency powers by the President.
 Hitler claimed the fire was the start of a Communist plot to take over Germany.
 Nazi newspapers spread his propaganda.
 Nazis were able to increase their share of the vote in the 5 March 1933 Reichstag elections from 33% to 44%.
 The spark that had lit the Reichstag would go on to destroy large parts of Europe, and the Asia Pacific, and result in some of the worst human atrocities ever perpetrated.

 A Dutch anarchist, Van der Lubbe, was arrested and given a capital punishment.
 But he was 80 percent blind and, at his trial in the fall of 1933, appeared to be mentally handicapped.

-A lot of people always doubted the official version of events, and suspected the Nazis to have started the fire themselves.
+A lot of people always doubted the official version of events and suspected the Nazis to have started the fire themselves.
 However, the details of this plot remained a mystery.
-A lot of Nazi records had been captured by the Red Army, and were inaccessible to the independent investigators of West Germany.
+Most Nazi records had been captured by the Red Army and were inaccessible to the independent investigators of West Germany.

 It was in April 2001 that Historians finally found conclusive proof about the plot.
 After going through over 50,000 pages of hitherto un-examined documents from former East German and Soviet archives, four leading German historians concluded that the fire was indeed a Nazi plot.